-Shelter said the figures were an underestimate as they did not include people trapped in so-called “hidden homelessness”, who have nowhere to live but are not recorded as needing housing assistance, and end up “sofa surfing”.
+The shelter said the figures were an underestimate as they did not include people trapped in so-called “hidden homelessness”, who have nowhere to live but are not recorded as needing housing assistance and end up “sofa surfing”.

 However, while London’s homeless rates have remained largely stable over the past year, the figures show the problem is becoming worse in leafier commuter areas bordering the capital, such as Broxbourne, Luton, and Chelmsford.

 Big regional cities have also seen substantial year-on-year increases in the rate of homelessness.
 In Manchester, one in 154 people are homeless (compared with one in 266 in 2016); in Birmingham, one in 88 are homeless (119); in Bristol, one in 170 are affected (199).

 Polly Neate, chief executive of Shelter, said: “It’s shocking to think that today, more than 300,000 people in Britain are waking up homeless.
 Some will have spent the night shivering on a cold pavement, others crammed into a dingy hostel room with their children.
 And what is worse, many are simply unaccounted for.

 “On a daily basis, we speak to hundreds of people and families who are desperately trying to escape the devastating trap of homelessness.
 A trap that is tightening thanks to decades of failure to build enough affordable homes and the impact of welfare cuts.”